 You should also consider parking, public transport and disabled access too.

-We also publish the details of many creative workshop venues available for hire/rent across the UK.
+We publish the details of many creative workshop venues available for hire/rent across the UK.

 A good starting point is to check out what other people are charging for similar courses in your area on CraftCourses.

-You will need to work out how much you need to spend on hiring a venue, supplying equipment and marketing and then factor in your hourly rate for planning, teaching and sourcing materials.
+You will need to work out how much you need to spend on hiring a venue, or the running costs for a home studio, supplying equipment and marketing and then factor in your hourly rate for planning, teaching, and sourcing materials.
 You also need to consider how many people you can comfortably teach and then the cost of added extras such as supplying refreshments.
+Homemade cakes and biscuits are usually a huge hit but always check for dietary requirements and consider if you can reasonably accommodate them.

 An arts and crafts tutor may require a number of insurance policies, including: